arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/22.ml-anomaly-detection-app-note/content.md

 ![ML for Detecting Anomalies System Thumbnail](assets/thumbnail.png)

-This application note introduces an innovative approach to motor anomaly detection by combining the power of the Arduino Nicla Sense ME, machine learning using the Edge Impulse platform, and the Arduino Opta™.
+This application note introduces an innovative approach to motor anomaly detection by combining the power of the Arduino Nicla Sense ME, Machine Learning using the Edge Impulse platform, and the Arduino Opta™.
 The Nicla Sense ME, equipped with accelerometer sensor, captures vibration data directly from the motor.
-This data is wirelessly transmitted via Bluetooth Low Energy (BLE) from the Nicla Sense ME to the Opta™, which then forwards it to the Edge Impulse platform.
-Using Edge Impulse's intuitive interface, a machine learning model is created, configured, and trained to detect anomalies by analyzing the collected data.
+This data is wirelessly transmitted via Bluetooth® Low Energy (BLE) from the Nicla Sense ME to the Opta™, which then forwards it to the Edge Impulse platform.
+Using Edge Impulse's intuitive interface, a Machine Learning model is created, configured, and trained to detect anomalies by analyzing the collected data.

 By deploying the trained model back to the Opta™, the system is capable of performing real-time motor monitoring, enabling interventions when abnormal motor behavior is detected.
 This approach not only enables early detection of potential motor issues but also minimizes unplanned downtime and ensures a seamless, data-driven maintenance workflow.
-The integration of advanced sensing, machine learning, and industrial-grade hardware makes this solution scalable and adaptable to a wide range of industrial applications.
+The integration of advanced sensing, Machine Learning, and industrial-grade hardware makes this solution scalable and adaptable to a wide range of industrial applications.
 Whether for manufacturing, energy production, or other sectors reliant on motor-driven operations, this solution provides a robust tool for enhancing system reliability and efficiency, aligning seamlessly with the principles of Industry 4.0 by enabling smart, connected, and data-driven industrial environments.

 **Target audience:** PLC programmers, Automation engineers, Industrial IoT engineers and Electrical engineers.

 ### Goals

-The goal of this application note is to demonstrate a motor anomaly detection and monitoring system using a combination of the Arduino Nicla Sense ME, Opta™, and machine learning with the Edge Impulse platform.
+The goal of this application note is to demonstrate a motor anomaly detection and monitoring system using a combination of the Arduino Nicla Sense ME, Opta™, and Machine Learning with the Edge Impulse platform.
 The project's objectives are the following:

 - Capture motor vibration data using the onboard accelerometer sensor of the Nicla Sense ME.
 - Transmit vibration data wirelessly via Bluetooth® Low Energy from the Nicla Sense ME to the Opta™.